What is a heart CT scan?†A Bupa coronary health check is suitable for men and women aged 45 and over.

 Metabolic rate: This works out how many calories your body needs in a resting state.
 It can help you understand your daily calorie needs in order to manage your weight.

 We check for higher-than-normal blood pressure (hypertension) as this means that the heart has to work harder to push blood around your body.
 Over the long-term, this is associated with an increased risk of heart attack, stroke and kidney disease.

 Electrocardiogram (ECG): This measures the electrical activity of the heart while you are at rest.
 An ECG can help identify problems with the heart such as coronary artery disease, an enlarged heart or disturbances in the electrical control of the heart (arrhythmia).

-Coronary heart disease risk score: We estimate the risk of a heart attack within the next 10 years, taking into account your age, sex, total cholesterol, High-Density Lipoprotein (HDL) cholesterol, blood pressure, presence of diabetes and whether or not you smoke.
+Cardiovascular risk score: We estimate the risk of a heart attack within the next 10 years, taking into account your age, sex, total cholesterol, High-Density Lipoprotein (HDL) cholesterol, blood pressure, presence of diabetes and other information whether or not you smoke.

-Diabetes blood test: We check for raised glucose levels which may indicate diabetes.
+Diabetes blood test: We check for raised blood sugar levels which may indicate diabetes.
 This can usually be controlled with diet, exercise or medicines.
-If not controlled, it can increase the risk of problems such as heart disease and strokes, nerve damage and blindness.
+If not controlled, it can increase the risk of problems such as heart disease and strokes, nerve damage, blindness and kidney disease.